el-puerro/ArchTitus/README.md

 ## Current issues

- * chrome doesn't work.
-May try more times but honestly, maybe just install firefox instead
+ * ~~chrome doesn't work.
+May try more times but honestly, maybe just install firefox instead~~
+ * using chromium instead, firefox will be installed as well, just in case
  * add custom theme

 ## Boot Arch ISO